Telios/meteorvis/README.md

 # MeteorVis

-... where we actually visualizinge asteroids (mainly).
+... where we are actually visualizing asteroids.

 MeteorVis is a web-based client-side interactive 3D visualization of asteroids traversing their orbits over time.